kendraio/google-sheets-api-proxy/README.md

 You can then start the server with `npm run start` or deploy the built JavaScript version from the generated `dist` folder.

-TODO: Add documentation on deploying to "serverless" provider.